 Our religious education is built on the foundations of the teachings of Christianity and to understand and respect other beliefs and major world faiths.
 Our RE education helps children to respect and encourage us all to live well together.
 This is underpinned with Bible teachings, Christian beliefs and our Christian values of love, hope, wisdom, respect and resilience.
 We strive to ensure that every child will flourish and live “life in all its fullness”.
 (John 10:10).

 As a Church school we deliver our RE curriculum in accordance with the Locally Agreed Syllabus, Guidelines for Education and The Diocese of Guildford.
-We follow the scheme of work based on the The Diocese of Guildford’s units of work.
+We follow the scheme of work based on the Diocese of Guildford’s units of work.
 The scheme has clear progression from Reception to Year 2.

-Collective worship are an informative and enjoyable part of the school day.
-They offer time to learn, consolidate, question and reflect on what has been said.
-Our local Rector will carry out fortnightly collect worships sessions and The Open the Book team will present a Bible story to the children each week.
+Collective worship is an informative and enjoyable part of the school day.
+It offers time to learn, consolidate, question and reflect on what has been said.
+Our local Rector delivers fortnightly collect worships sessions and ‘The Open the Book’ team present a Bible story to the children each week.
 We enrich our learning with visits to our church for services such as Candlemas, Easter and Christmas.
 We welcome visitors such as village Christians, the rector and from other faiths to help us answer our ‘Big Questions’.
 Pause Days give more opportunities for us to come together and reflect.
 Among others, themes have included ‘Our School Christian Values’, ‘Remembrance’ and ‘Year 2 leavers’.